dwkns/loop-object/src/posts/post-6.md

 title: post-6
 ---

-Some content for Post 6
+Some content for Post 6  by bob